Vili people: The origins

+Map of West-Centgral African kingdoms, including the Kingdom of Loango and neighboring Kingdom of Kongo.

 Initially, the province of the Kingdom of Kongo (Kongo Dia Nthotila – Kongo of the King), the Kingdom of Loango, in the company of the two provinces of Ngoyo and Kakongo, was freed in the sixteenth century and occupied a vast territory ranging from the region of Setté Cama to Gabon, to the current Cabinda to the south, from the Massif of Mayombe to the east to the confines of the Anziku Kingdom and the Atlantic Ocean to the west, where the capital Bwali was located.
 A proverb clearly illustrates the original community of the three secessionist provinces, as well as the religious role of the king of Ngoyo.
 This is: "Makongo Nnuni, Mangoyo Nthomi, Maloangu nkasi" which literally means "the Makongo is the husband, the Mangoyo the priest (keeper and officiating of the Tchibila Shrine of the god Bunzi) and the Malwangu the woman".

 The ruling family was derived from the Vili ethnic group, specifically the Kondi and Nkata clans.
 This state had a social and political organization with a king, a government and governors of its seven provinces.
 The strong political prioritization allowed some chroniclers to establish an analogy with the feudal societies of medieval Europe.
 At the time Loango was already prevalent an elective mechanism, particularly in the designation of the future sovereign.